coinspark/libraries/README.txt

 in the right-hand side of the page can be compared against the appropriate '...-Output-C.txt' file, and should be identical.

-* Cleaning up after the tests
+* Cleaning up after the tests:

 cd ..
 rm -r CoinSpark-Tests-*